 Kejriwal protecting those who raised anti-India slogans: Amit Shah

-BJP President Amit Shah on Monday criticized Delhi Chief Minister Arvind Kejriwal for not prosecuting those who raised anti-India slogans.
+BJP President Amit Shah on Monday criticised Delhi Chief Minister Arvind Kejriwal for not granting sanction to prosecute those who raised anti-India slogans.
 "Some students shouted anti-India slogans, said 'Bharat tere tukde honge'.
 Tell me should not they be sent to jail?," alleged Shah.

 "But Kejriwal is not granting sanction to prosecute them.
 Who do you want to save, Kejriwal ji?" he said.
 Shah had on Sunday too accused the Aam Aadmi Party (AAP) convener of "favouring the tukde tukde" gang by not giving sanction to prosecute Kanhaiya Kumar, the former president of the Jawaharlal Nehru University Students Union (JNUSU), in the JNU sedition case.